-A common thing we hear is “my boyfriend has lost interest in me sexually”, or "my girlfriend is not interested in me sexually", "my boyfriend has no desire for intimacy".
+Some common things we hear is “my boyfriend has lost interest in me sexually”, "my girlfriend is not interested in me sexually", "my boyfriend has no desire for intimacy".

 Roommate syndrome refers to the feeling some couples get when they lose intimacy with their partners.
 It is the feeling that you are no longer in a relationship, but rather just live together as roommates or housemates.
 We can often get lost in the admin of life and forget why we were attracted to our partners in the first place, and why they made us feel attractive.
 Especially in long-term relationships, this tends to happen.

-This type of feeling can occur in a sexless relationship when communication is left out of the picture.
+The roommate syndrome type of feeling can occur in a sexless relationship when communication is left out of the picture.
 It also happens when sex is taken out of the picture and the couple loses all intimate love languages like kisses, cuddles, or touches.
-These can be taught to incorporate back into your relationship as gradually as they left, giving you both time to fall back into the relationship and feel like lovers again.
+These can be taught to incorporate back into your relationship as gradually as they left, giving you both time to fall back into the intimate relationship and feel like lovers again.